ansible-collections/amazon.aws/README.md

 ## Contributing to this collection

 We welcome community contributions to this collection.
 If you find problems, please open an issue or create a PR against the [Amazon AWS collection repository](https://github.com/ansible-collections/amazon.aws).
+See [Contributing to Ansible-maintained collections](https://docs.ansible.com/ansible/devel/community/contributing_maintained_collections.html#contributing-maintained-collections) for more details.

 You can also join us on: